AmusementClub/vs-mlrt/README.md

 To install, download the latest release and extract them into your VS `plugins` directory.

+To use with the Python wrapper vsmlrt.py, ensure the `onnxconverter-common` Python package is available in your environment.

 Please visit the [vstrt](vstrt) directory for details.

 ## vsmigx: MIGraphX-based GPU Runtime